-The expansion of available capacity at the Port remains the single most significant issue remaining to be resolved for the commercialisation of the Ularring Hematite Project.
+Available capacity at the Port remains the single most significant issue remaining to be resolved for the commercialisation of the Ularring Hematite Project.
 While the Company is continuing to participate in and support this development, there are opportunities to pursue alternative strategies for access to port capacity or to use alternate logistics chains in the future.